Prajwalmithun/OS_Finger_Printing/README.md

 # OS_Finger_Printing

 This project mainly encompasses on determining the operating system of the specific host in the network that it is connected to.
+It is not only specific to determine the OS but also give the status of host with opened ports.
-It is one of the methods under Information Gathering under the PTES(ie.,Penetration Testing Execution Standard).
+It is one of the methods under Active Information Gathering under the PTES(ie.,Penetration Testing Execution Standard).
 ## Getting Started
   ### Prerequisite
   ```